smarthub-research/Smarthub-Desktop/README.md

 A cross-platform desktop application for device management, analytics, and more—built with Next.js, Electron, and Python FastAPI.
 This application is built in partnership with The Ohio State University Smarthub Research Group.
-For updates on what is currently in development, view <https://trello.com/b/ByGFOb65/smarthub>.

 ## Features